6uhrmittag/taskbutler/README.rst

 1. Setup and run assistant-relay on a raspberry pi (any linux computer works- raspberry is the most common) (just follow the assistant-relay docs, it's very easy)
     - make sure assistant-relay runs in the background and ideally is in autostart
 2. Setup taskbutler on the same raspberry pi.
-If you run multiple taskbutler instances, empty all `labelnames` in the `config.ini` except the `label` for `assistentrelay`
+If you run multiple taskbutler instances, empty all `labelnames` in the :code:`config.ini` except the :code:`label` for :code:`assistentrelay`
-    - the `config.ini` should be self explanatory.
-Don't forget to set `enable` to `true`
+    - the :code:`config.ini` should be self explanatory.
+Don't forget to set :code:`enable` to :code:`true`
-3. customize the broadcast-text in `taskbutler.py`.
-Function: `createCronjob` (I told you this is beta ;D )
+3. customize the broadcast-text in :code:`taskbutler.py`.
+Function: :code:`createCronjob` (I told you this is beta ;D )
 4. Check the time on your raspberry.
 It needs to be your real, local time
 5. taskbutler will create cronjobs for every ask with a due time and a defined label
 6. these cronjobs will run on due time and trigger a broadcast

 notes

-- you can put a `pre.sh` file in `$HOME\.taskbutler\cronjobs` with commands what should run before any broadcast.
+- you can put a :code:`pre.sh` file in :code:`$HOME\\.taskbutler\\cronjobs` with commands what should run before any broadcast.
 Check out assistand-relay's docs for ideas.
-You can send any GoogleAssistant commands like `set volume to 20%', to reduce the volume before any broadcast
+You can send any GoogleAssistant commands like `set volume to 20%`, to reduce the volume before any broadcast
 - taskbutler also cleans up cronjobs in the past, yeahi
 - the broadcast-intro ('broadcast by $name') can't be disabled.
 This is an GoogleAsssistant feature that is hardcoded.
 Hopefully this can be disabled in future